smypmsa/CCIP-Bootcamp-2024-Day-1/README.md

 ### Exercise Details

-In these exercises, you will deploy a set of contracts to different blockchain test networks:
+In these exercises, you will deploy a set of contracts (actually, it is the same contract) to different blockchain test networks:

 - **Sender Contract**: Deployed to Avalanche Fuji.
 - **Receiver Contract**: Deployed to Ethereum Sepolia.